ffuurrqqaann/Bullething/README.md

-# unicommsapp-android
+# Bullething
-Android client of the UniCommsApp implemented for Applied Computing Project 2 course in the University of Oulu
+Android client of the UniCommsApp named Bullething implemented for Applied Computing Project 2 course in the University of Oulu